-Hence, the mixture model of product of multinomial distributions is irrelevant for clustering this data set.
+Hence, the mixture model of product of multinomial distributions seems not adequate for clustering this data set.

 Since the data are categorical, the marginal distribution of each variable is correctly specified under this model class.
 However, rejection of the null hypothesis appears reasonable, as several key issues relate to the same underlying topic.
 For example, three votes pertain to children: \emph{handicapped-infants}, \emph{religious-groups-in-schools}, and \emph{education-spending}.
 These three variables exhibit strong dependence: the chi-square test rejects independence between each pair, with p-values less than $2.2 \times 10^{-16}$.
 Hence, this dependency between variables is not only explained by the latent variable of the component memberships since our procedure rejects the null hypothesis.
 We therefore conclude that the posterior classification probabilities are not well approximated, due to the model's assumption of conditional independence across variables within components.
 It is important to note that directly testing this assumption from the data is challenging without relying on the proposed procedure.
 Indeed, such a test would require knowledge of the true component memberships, which are not observable.
 Instead, only estimators of these memberships, derived from the model under evaluation, are available.